 Compared to the water bath method, the jars are cooked at a much higher temperature of 240 degrees F.

-In order to get up to this temperature, pressure canners have special lids that trap steam.
+Pressure canners have special lids that trap the steam, which allows them to get up to this temperature.
 A vent in the lid releases pressure.

 Canning in Metal Cans

-If you want to preserve foods in a metal can, you’ll need to have a commercial-grade canning machine that can be used with metal cans.
+If you want to preserve foods in a metal can, you’ll need a commercial-grade canning machine that can be used with metal cans.

 You’ll also need a special can sealer or seamer.

-Until recently, these machines were too pricy for home use.
-However, prices have gone done drastically so this is becoming a more affordable option.
+Until recently, these machines were too pricey for home use.
+However, prices have decreased drastically, so this is becoming a more affordable option.